"Choice of Champions"

-The City of Clermont is one of the fastest growing cities in central Florida and is strategically located just west of Orlando and north of Disney World.
-Clermont was founded in 1884 and incorporated in 1916.
-It has the amenities and assets that make it an attractive location for families, new business, educational endeavors, office development, and health-fitness opportunities.
-With over 14.8 square miles, Clermont is Open for Business and offers everything for growing families too.
-Health, wellness, and fitness are all part of Clermont's culture.
+The City of Clermont is one of the fastest growing cities in Central Florida and is strategically located just west of Orlando and north of Disney World.
+At a population of about 40,000, Clermont also is the largest city in Lake County.
+Known for our picturesque hills and pristine lakes, Clermont was founded in 1884 and incorporated in 1916.
+It has the amenities and assets that make it an attractive location for families, new business, educational endeavors, office development and health and fitness opportunities.
+With about 17.81 square miles, Clermont is Open for Business and offers everything for growing families, too.
+Health, wellness and fitness are all part of Clermont's culture.

-Downtown Clermont: This core area of Clermont is located between State Road 50 and the south shore of Lake Minneola.
+Downtown Clermont is the core area of Clermont, located between State Road 50 and the south shore of Lake Minneola.
 This area provides a variety of unique retail shops, restaurants and businesses, as well as the Art League, the Clermont City Center and Clermont City Hall.
 Also located at the west end of downtown is the Historic Village.

-The City of Clermont is governed by five, elected city council members, including the mayor, and a city manager in a Council-Manager form of government.
-City Manager Darren Gray serves as the chief executive officer, handling day-to-day operations.
-Mr. Gray oversees 12 departments and 333 employees.
+The City of Clermont is governed by five elected city council members, including the mayor, as well as a city manager in a Council-Manager form of government.
+City Manager Darren Gray serves as the chief executive officer, handling day-to-day operations overseeing 12 departments and over 400 employees.

-Citizens also participate in local government by serving on several advisory boards and the public is invited to attend city council meetings, which are held the second and fourth Tuesdays at 6:30 PM at the Council Chambers at City Hall located at 685 W. Montrose St.
+Citizens also participate in local government by serving on several advisory boards.
+The public is invited to attend city council meetings, which are held at 6:30 p.m. the second and fourth Tuesdays of the month at the Council Chambers at City Hall, 685 W. Montrose St.